On This Page:

 F5® Distributed Cloud App Stack to deploy applications across distributed clusters - Using a distributed control plane running in F5 Distributed Cloud global infrastructure, App Stack delivers a logically centralized cloud across multiple sites that can be managed using industry-standard Kubernetes APIs.
 This control plane removes the overhead of managing individual Kubernetes clusters and allows the customer to automate application deployment, scaling, security, secrets/keys, and operations.
 In addition to application management, App Stack also provides complete infrastructure management for heterogeneous cloud and edge environments.

-F5® Distributed Cloud Mesh to connect and secure distributed microservices or legacy applications - Using a proxy-based and zero-trust architecture, Mesh delivers a range of connectivity and security services like anycast, global load balancing, VPNs, routing, network security, DDoS protection, service discovery, application load balancing, API gateway, and API security.
+F5® Distributed Cloud Mesh to connect and secure distributed microservices or legacy applications - Using a proxy-based and zero-trust architecture, Mesh delivers a range of connectivity and security services like anycast, global load balancing, VPNs, routing, network security, DDoS protection, service discovery, application load balancing, API request routing, and API security.
 These services can all be controlled using unified identity and policy to securely connect application clusters within a single cloud location, across cloud locations or providers, across edge and cloud, and to/from the public internet.

 F5® Distributed Cloud Console to operate distributed environment - Using a SaaS portal, customers can provision services, obtain global observability, centralize logs and metrics, and create customized dashboards.
 The Console provides APIs that can be used for automation or integration with external services like Datadog, Splunk, etc.